Knirkeli/Knirkefrirainy/README.md

 Rainy Days is a webshop for a fictional company created as a cross-course project.
 It was built using HTML, CSS, JS and PHP and uses the WooCommerce API to fetch data.

 The brief for the project was to create a webshop using JS for the first time.
-Check it out to see what we came up with!
+Check it out to see what I came up with!

 ## Built With